w3c/wcag3/guidelines/groups/images-and-media/transcripts/visual-information-identified-in-transcripts.md

 ---
 type: foundational
 status: developing
+issueLabel: Visual information identified
 ---

-Visual information needed to understand the media is described in the :term[transcript] and :term[audio description].
+Visual information needed to understand the media is described in :term[transcripts].

 :::ednote
 * This includes actions, charts or :term[informative] visuals, scene changes, and on-screen :term[text],